 Dallas, TX, 75201

-The Annual Dallas Cyber Security Summit connects C-Suite & Senior Executives responsible for protecting their companies’ critical infrastructures with innovative solution providers and renowned information security experts.
+The 8th Edition of the Dallas Cyber Security Summit connects C-Suite & Senior Executives responsible for protecting their companies’ critical infrastructures with innovative solution providers and renowned information security experts.
 Admission is $195 each, giving you access to all Interactive Panels, Discussions, Catered Breakfast, Lunch & Cocktail Reception.

 Our conferences have been rated as one of The Top 5 Must Attend Conferences for the last 5 years.
 Learn from renowned experts from around the globe on how to protect & defend your business from cyber attacks during interactive Panels & Fast Track Discussions.2

 Evaluate & See demonstrations from dozens of cutting-edge solution providers that can best protect your enterprise from the latest threats.3